NtFreX/NtFreX.Blog/README.md

    - for cert renewal container
    - for health check lambda
    - cleanup cloudfare cache after release
+ - get rid of ntfrex depdencencies
+   - get rid of private nuget repo (in docker file)

+ - client usage analythics
  - randomize cache livetime so not all caches are invalidated at the same time
  - cache blazor pages by route
  - minify at build/release and disable minification in cloudflare
- - code first + migrations
+ - code first + migrations (ef core)
+   - seed data using models and not sql file (startup)
  - upvote or downvote article
  - share article
  - page metadata (SEO)